kazurayam/BrowserMobProxyInKatalonStudio/README.md

 -rw-r--r--   1 kazuakiurayama  staff     154419  7 24 17:00 TS1_demoaut.katalon.com-selection.har
 ```

-How can I do it? --- Please read the source code and find out how to.
-What's most interesting would be this part:
+How could I make it? --- Please read the source code and find out how to.
+The most essential part is this:

 ```
 // specify how I use Jayway JsonPath to transform the input HAR